syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Customizing-Font.md

 ## DefaultFontSize

-The SfRichTextEditor provides support to modify the default font size used in the Rich text editor control.
+The SfRichTextEditor provides support to modify the default font size of the Rich Text Editor can be changed using the FontSize property.

 {% tabs %}